JeroldGomez/e-commerce-website-optimization-analysis/README.md

 From the table  and visualizations showing the user distribution per country, we can derive several insights.

 Countries like Italy, the United States, Canada, China, and Japan have a significant number of users, indicating a strong user presence in these regions.
 The presence of users from a diverse set of countries suggests that the e-commerce website has a global or international user base.
-Understanding the distribution of users across different countries can help identify potential market opportunities.
-For instance, if a country has a lower user count, it might represent an area for potential business growth and targeted marketing efforts.
+The distribution of users across different countries can help us identify potential market opportunities.
+For instance, countries with lower user counts, represent potential areas for growth.

+**Membership Influence:**